Tongue Fetish

 Glossophilia

-A focused erotic interest in the tongue, its appearance, movement, or sensation.
-The tongue is a primary object of attraction, distinct from general interest in kissing or the mouth.
+A tongue fetish is a focused erotic interest in the tongue itself: its appearance, movement, or the sensations it produces.
+The tongue is a primary object of attraction, distinct from a general interest in kissing or the mouth.

 - Prevalence